 Imagine yourself.
 Everyone sees it in a different way.
 Yes, there are erotic messages, but we do not get involved with the Church or with the military or anyone.
 Let everyone take their imagination wherever they want!

-I have been lucky because since I left I had a total success.
-I chose a good time in Cuba, in which no woman made urban genre.
-In Puerto Rico there was already a reguetonera, Ivy Queen, that I was liking, and seeing that opportunity I started my career in 2010.
-I was successful from my first song, and from then on I did not stop.
-I have never worked as other artists, I can say that I have had quite a flat path.
-It is now that women are taking a lot of force in the urban market, but I've been shooting a lot.
+The truth is that I am lucky because since I started I had a total success: I chose a good time in Cuba, in which no woman did urban genre.
+In Puerto Rico I was starting to like Ivy Queen, and seeing that opportunity I opted for urban music and started my career in 2010.
+I never went to work like other artists, I can say that I had the rather flat road.
+It is now that women are beginning to gain strength in the urban market, but I have been filming a lot.

 Are you at your best professional moment?